UAL-RE/ReBACH/README.md

 - Write privileges to logs location

 ## How to run:
-- Rename the .env.sample.ini to .env.ini (alternatively you may copy the .env.sample.ini file and rename it)
+- Copy the .env.sample.ini file and give it a name of your choice (e.g. .env.ini).
 - Fill out the .env.ini file (IMPORTANT: Make sure not to commit this file to Github)
     - url - required: The figshare API url
     - token - required: Your auth token to your organization's API